a-dirir/wep-app-backend/README.md

-# Internal Portal Web Application
+# Internal Portal Web Application Backend

 ## Introduction
 The Internal Portal Web Application serves as a centralized platform designed to streamline various business operations within the organization.